 If you’re buying train tickets in person, we recommend using the kiosks available whenever possible.

 Not only do they tend to have language options that make things much easier, but they also tend to take a fraction of the time of waiting in line to be helped by a person directly.

 The final option for booking tickets to travel Europe by train is to do it in one fell swoop with a Eurail pass (for non-European residents) or Interrail pass (essentially the same thing, but for European residents).

-We have an entire guide to using a Eurail pass here, so we won’t go into too much detail in this post, but essentially, a Eurail pass will allow you to buy a certain number of train rides (or an unlimited number) in advance, allowing you to be more spontaneous in your travels.
+Essentially, a Eurail pass will allow you to buy a certain number of train rides (or an unlimited number) in advance, allowing you to be more spontaneous in your travels.

-However, there are limitations–some routes still require advance reservations and charge additional fees, for example–and generally speaking, the average user will end up spending more on train travel in Europe with a pass than without one.
+Generally speaking, the average user will end up spending more on train travel in Europe with a pass than without one.

 How to Receive Your Tickets to Travel Europe By Train